George Greenough: Boats

 While tinkering with surfboard designs, Greenough also experimented in boat hull design.
 While living in California he redeveloped the American Boston Whaler hull to suit his particular needs, which included capsize resistance and open ocean mishandling flaws such as pearling and broaching.
 He designed a modified cathedral type hull and has used this design to build a number of beach-launchable and offshore fishing boats for himself for use both in America and Australia.

 He built a 15 foot version in Australia which he rigged with a camera boom for filming his movie Dolphin Glide.
-His hull design is an exceptionally good performer in the rugged surf surf experienced on the Australian coastline, and it allowed him to follow and film pods of Dolphins through the breaking surf without fear of mishap.
+His hull design is an exceptionally good performer in the rugged surf experienced on the Australian coastline, and it allowed him to follow and film pods of Dolphins through the breaking surf without fear of mishap.
 His next development was an expanded jet-ski type watercraft which was intended as a Rescue Craft in the hopes the Surf Life Savers New South Wales (SLSNSW) would pick it up as a replacement for their current fleet of jet skis, but little interest was shown by the SLSNSW.
-He has since used this boat primarily for fishing the reefs offshore Eastern Austraiia.
+He has since used this boat primarily for fishing the reefs offshore Eastern Australia.
 This ocean craft design, known as the GARC (Greenough Advanced Rescue Craft), was a product he developed to perform rescue missions in the breaking surfline and on the open ocean.
 The GARC is currently manufactured by MAPC (Maritime Applied Physics Corporation), which holds the patents for the craft.
 This jet-ski look-alike is a more rugged and stable version that can be launched in the waves or by an aircraft.
 The development of the open transom and the stern tongue make it possible for rescues without having to actually lift the person in trouble out of the water.
 The GARC holds four people and will be used by the United States Navy, Coast Guard, and National Guard.